High Desert Midwifery, LLC

 What hospitals do you use in case I have to transfer into hospital to have my baby?

-• University of New Mexico Hospital- We have a great working relationship and is my preferred hospital
+• My number one choice is University of New Mexico Hospital- We have a great working relationship and is my preferred hospital.
+Women receive excellent care there.

 • Lovelace Women's Hospital

-• Presbyterian at the request of the client.
+• Presbyterian at the request of the client, otherwise I DO NOT recommended transferring to that facility.
 Rust medical center will accept transfers from out of hospital midwives (both LM/CPM's and CNM's)

 Do you stay with us if we transfer into hospital?